5010 Assistant Director, University Communications

 Education: A Bachelor's degree in Communications, Public Relations, Journalism or a related area is required.
 A Master's degree is preferred.

 Experience: At least two years of experience is required in positions in journalism, public relations, or a related field that required the gathering and dissemination of information.
-Experience in electronic media production (radio and television) is preferred.
+Experience in electronic media production (audio and video) is preferred.
 Supervisory experience is preferred.
-Experience with public relations activities beyond media relations is helpful.
+Experience with public relations activities beyond media relations is preferred.
 Experience with special event planning and implementation is preferred.

 Skills: Excellent verbal and written communication skills are required, including an ability to write for external publications.
 Excellent proofreading and editing skills are required.
 Organizational and planning skills are required.
 The production of radio and television programming requires voicing of radio and television scripts and editing audio on a digital editing system.
+Knowledge of word processing is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Broadcast production skills and ability to write broadcast scripts are preferred.
-Knowledge of word processing is required and web page maintenance is preferred.
+Web page maintenance skills are preferred.

 Certification: Public Relations Society of America (PRSA) Accredited in Public Relations (APR) certification is preferred.